sathishkumar1911/TextFinder/README.md

 If you want to run in different machine, just copy and paste the jar file to the destination machine.

 To run and test,
-Keep your folder in the same place where the jar is executed.
+Keep your target folder in the same place where the jar is executed.

-java -cp cloud-lock-0.0.1-SNAPSHOT.jar com.cl.sample.TextFinder <foldername> <texttosearch>
+## java -cp cloud-lock-0.0.1-SNAPSHOT.jar com.cl.sample.TextFinder <foldername> <texttosearch>

 "foldername" and "texttosearch" inputs are mandatory to search.
 You have to enter the foldername and texttosearch if you miss to give in the command.

 # 3) Test Code and Test data
 As third party libraries are restricted I removed junit and wrote simple java test cases.